Messi moves past Pele's goal tally

-Lionel Messi has overtaken Pele as the leading South American goalscorer in international matches with a hat-trick in Argentina's World Cup qualifier win against Bolivia.
+Lionel Messi has overtaken Pele as the leading South American men's goalscorer in international matches with a hat-trick in Argentina's World Cup qualifier win against Bolivia.

 Scoring all the goals in the 3-0 win in Buenos Aires brought Messi's total for Argentina to 79 in 153 games.